kubernetes/contributor-site/content/en/blog/2025/k8s-steering-spotlight.md

 on recently?

-**Ben**: We’ve been discussing the logistics to sync a better definition of the project’s official maintainers to the CNCF, which are used, for example, to vote for TOC.
+**Ben**: We’ve been discussing the logistics to sync a better definition of the project’s official maintainers to the CNCF, which are used, for example, to vote for the [Technical Oversight Committee](https://www.cncf.io/people/technical-oversight-committee/) (TOC).
 Currently that list is the Steering Committee, with SIG Contributor Experience and Infra + Release leads having access to the CNCF service desk.
 This isn’t well standardized yet across CNCF projects but I think it’s important.

 **Maciej**: For the past year I’ve been sitting on the SC, I believe the majority of tasks we’ve been involved in were around providing letters supporting visa applications.
 Also, like every year,